-- These regulations cover all employees and students associated with the HU.
+- 1. These regulations cover all employees and students associated with the HU.
 Wherever these regulations refer to a 'student', 'alumnus' may be read.
 Where these regulations refers to an 'employee', 'former employee' may be read.
 This unless expressly stated otherwise. - 2.
-In principle, these regulations do not apply to (suspected) inappropriate conduct experienced with external institutions/companies where students study or employees work, unless the accused party of the external institution/company is willing to submit the behaviour to the opinion of the Committee mentioned in these regulations.
+In principle, these regulations do not apply to (suspected) integrity violations which have occurred at external institutions/companies where students study or employees work, unless the accused party of the external institution/company is willing to submit the behaviour to the opinion of the Committee mentioned in these regulations.
 If the Committee finds that the case is well-founded, it will then advise the Executive Board on measures to be taken regarding (the cooperation with) this external institution/company.